oyekanmiayo/dsa-all-langs/graph/README.md

 #### Operations
 1. **`findEdge(vertex1, vertex2)`**
     ```
+    Pseudocode:
-    # Traverese array of edges and compare each one until edge is found
+    * Traverese array of edges and compare each one until edge is found
-    def findEdge(v1, v2):
-        for edge in edges:
-            if edge[0] = v1 && edge[1] = v2
-                return edge

-        return nil
     ```

     **Time Complexity**: Linear Time or **O(|E|)**, where **|E|** = array or set of edges